barumau/pandunia/english/esperanti_i_pandunia.md

 Esperanto has been criticized over the years.
 Many of the recurring points of critique are included in Justin B. Rye's article [Learn Not to Speak Esperanto](http://jbr.me.uk/ranto/index.html).
 It has been replied in detail by [Vítor De Araújo](https://elmord.org/misc/kontrauranto/) and more broadly by [Claude Piron](http://claudepiron.free.fr/articlesenanglais/why.htm) among many others.

 Despite all the critique, Esperanto has its merits and its relative success among auxiliary languages is undeniable.
+But does it really deserve its success?
+Is Esperanto really an ideal world language?